Sirius-social/sirius-sdk-python/how-tos/anon_credentials/README.rst

 ======================================================================
 Anon Creds concept implementation with Sirius transaction model
 ======================================================================
-**Self-sovereign identity** (SSI) bring solution for Identity problem, SSI makes identification decentralization.
+**Self-sovereign identity** (SSI) brings the solution to the Identity problem, SSI makes identification decentralized.

-Modern solutions of identity are hyper centralized.
-To unchain centralization chains, SSI proposes to shift point of identity to identity owner in opposite to idea to maintain much identification providers.
+Modern identity solutions are hyper centralized.
+To unchain the centralization chains, SSI proposes to shift the point of identity to the identity owner in opposite to the idea of maintaining many identification providers.

 .. image:: https://github.com/Sirius-social/sirius-sdk-python/blob/master/docs/_static/decentralization_identity.png?raw=true
    :height: 300px